sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Go back to _/home/student/Downloads_, open the downloaded JSON file **es-api-key.json** in your favourite editor and copy the API key to the clipboard.
 Note: copy only the API Key, not the quotes around it.
 ![](./images/cipdemo/ace-copy-api-key.jpg)
 1. Edit the configuration files:
- - On the Developer Machine, open a Terminal session.
-Note that you will be signed in as _student_.
- - Navigate to _/home/student/generateScript_.
-This directory is already populated with the _generateSecret.sh_ tool that will generate the secret, and with the text files that form the input into that tool.
+ - On the Developer Machine, go back to the Terminal session.
+You should be in directory _/home/student/generateScript_.
+You have already put into this directory the _generateSecret.sh_ tool that will generate the secret, and some of the text files that form the input into that tool.
 This directory now also has your renamed PEM file (**truststore-ALIASNAME.crt**) in it, which also forms input into the tool.
  - Use either `gedit setdbparms.txt` or `vi setdbparms.txt` to edit the _setdbparms.txt_ file.
     - Replace the characters `<over-write with API Key>` with the API key that you copied to the clipboard a moment ago.
 Note that this must be done accurately, otherwise the connection from ACE to Event Streams will not work.
 The content of the file should look like this:
  ```